 WHAT ARE KID’S CHEMISTRY EXPERIMENTS ALL ABOUT?

 Let’s keep it basic for our younger or junior scientists!
 Chemistry is all about the way different materials are put together, and how they are made up including atoms and molecules.
 It’s also how these materials act under different conditions and go through changes.
-Chemistry is a base for physics, so you will see overlap!

-WHY IS KIDS SCIENCE SO IMPORTANT?
+WHY IS SCIENCE FOR KIDS SO IMPORTANT?

 Kids are curious and always looking to explore, discover, check out, and experiment to find out why things do what they do, move like they move, or change like they change!
-Indoors or outdoors, science is amazing!

 Science surrounds us, inside and out.
 Kids love checking things out with magnifying glasses, creating chemical reactions with kitchen ingredients, and of course exploring stored energy!
 They have a lot of that!
 Check out 35+ awesome science projects to get started.